11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 On the main road from South to North, you will pass an incredible view overlooking an endless sea of palm trees.
 There is no sign, but it’s hard to miss a jaw-dropping view like that.

-4. Surf at Cloud 9, Siargao
+4. Surf at Cloud 9 in Siargao

-Siargao is surfing.
+Siargao equals surfing.
 Cloud 9 is one of the world’s best surf breaks and is the place that made Siargao famous.
 Whether you are a beginner or an experienced surfer, at Cloud 9, everyone can surf.

 No time to read now?